 NOAA-15 was launched on May 13, 1998.
 By July 1998, NOAA-15 was designated as the operational replacement for NOAA-12.
 As such, it operates in an orbit with a 7:30 am descending node (morning orbit) and utilizes the same set of instruments as NOAA-16 except the SBUV.
-NOAA-15 has anomalous instrument behavior in the HIRS and AVHRR and the on-orbit failure of three high gain downlink antennas.
+NOAA-15 has anomalous instrument behavior in the HIRS and AVHRR and the onorbit failure of three high gain downlink antennas.
 The AVHRR is re-phased once a day to assist the scan motor to maintain synchronization.

-NOAA-14
+The SARR 243MHz signal is inoperative.
+On AMSU-A1, channels 11 and 14 are inoperative.